 - Development and application of high-resolution screening technologies enabling the simultaneous probing of bio-activity and chemical characterization of components in complex samples.

 - Targeted and untargeted metabolite analysis in biofluids with particular attention for metabolite chirality.

 Analytics of Biomolecular Interactions

-The Analytics of Biomolecular Interactions research group of Prof. Manfred Wuhrer is devoted to the development of mass spectrometric techniques in glycomics and glycoproteomics.
-These techniques – together with other types of “omics” techniques – are applied to clinical biomarker discovery as well as to the characterization of biopharmaceuticals.
-Wuhrer’s group also studies the interaction of glycans and glycoconjugates with various cellular receptors and antibodies using microarray technology.
+The former research group Analytics of Biomolecular Interactions developed mass spectrometric techniques for glycomics and glycoproteomics.
+These methods were, together with other types of 'omics' techniques, applied for clinical biomarker discovery and for the study of molecular mechanisms of biological processes.
+Interactions of glycans and glycoconjugates with various cellular receptors and antibodies were analyzed using microarray technology.